agileopennorthwest/agileopennorthwest.github.io/openAgileManagement.md

 ### HOW MUCH DOES IT COST?

-The registration fee is $250 for the one-day event, and includes a continental breakfast and lunch.
+The registration fee is $250 for the one day event, and includes a continental breakfast and lunch.

 ### WHEN CAN I REGISTER?

-Registration will open on this page on Tuesday, November 10th, 2015 at noon PST.
-In order to keep the conference small, space will be limited to the first 200 registrants.
+Registration will open on this page on Sunday, July 24th, 2016.
+In order to keep the conference small, space will be limited to the first 100 registrants.
 Contact us at [info@agileopennorthwest.org](mailto:info@agileopennorthwest.org) to get added to our email list for a reminder.

 ### CAN I BE A SPONSOR?